Pitometsu/ppx_implicits/README.md

 In short,

 * ppx_implicits provides implicit values and type classes to OCaml.
 * NOT a compiler modification but a PPX preprocessor.
+Enjoy overloading with your official OCaml compiler (4.02.3), today!!

 You can play with type classes and more with your vanilla OCaml compiler.